moonfloss/frosting/README.md

   - triad
   - tetrad
 - Optional color-vision-deficiency variants
-- Deterministic output (same input → same output)
+- Deterministic output (same input and options → same output); use the config `version` field for versioning
 - Pure JSON output
 - **Tailwind theming**: CSS custom properties, theme config object, and a Tailwind plugin (see [Tailwind](#tailwind))
 - **Chakra UI theming**: Theme extension for v2 with colors and semantic tokens (see [Chakra UI](#chakra-ui))